The Department of Theatre presents "HERE US" by Denison students.

 Questions:

-In the Fall of 2020, the Denison Theatre Department presented HERE US, a virtual performance platform for students of color, amidst the violent prejudice and turbulence of a double pandemic, with the aim of releasing some of Denison’s own (and much needed) love, youth, joy, and vitality.
+In the fall of 2020, the Denison Theatre Department presented HERE US, a virtual performance platform for students of color, amidst the violent prejudice and turbulence of a double pandemic, with the aim of releasing some of Denison’s own love, youth, joy, and vitality.

 Now in its third year, HERE US has become an annual live performance event (and streaming video that follows), featuring a whole new series of bold, original works written, workshopped, and performed by Denison students.

 This year, the concept and practice of “Resistance” was chosen as a theme to help launch individual contributions to the show.
-Then, these individual pieces were developed and interwoven, through a collaborative rehearsal process, into a single interconnected performance including original Spoken Word, Poetry, Music, Dance, and Film which explore diverse perspectives on this theme and continue to celebrate many facets of the complex POC identity within the Denison Community.
+These individual pieces were developed and interwoven, through a collaborative rehearsal process, into a single interconnected performance — including original spoken word, poetry, music, dance, and film — that explores diverse perspectives on this theme and continues to celebrate many facets of the complex POC identity within the Denison community.

 • Thursday, Feb.
 23, at 8 p.m.